 But, how to choose between 3D modeling software?
 We know it, choosing an adapted 3D software is not that easy.
 But there are plenty of programs now available on the market.
 If you are working in architecture, chemistry, in the automotive or in the medical sector, there is necessarily a modeling software for you.
 Using adapted tools will help you save time and create the best 3D model.

-You might not want to use the same materials or finishing for a prototype and for a finished product.
+You might not want to use the same materials, 3D printing techniques, or finishing for a prototype and for a finished product.
 Do you need to use a rubber-like material, something slightly flexible, or a rigid material resistant to stress?

-By checking our material pages, you will see all the specificities of our 3D printing materials, from Nylon PA12 to Titanium, and get all the information to make a good choice, according to the nature of your project.
+By checking our material pages, you will see all the specificities of our 3D printing materials, from Nylon PA12 plastic to Titanium and resin, and get all the information to make a good choice, according to the nature of your project.

 Before finishing the design of your future 3D printed project, you will have to choose the material you want to use, to create the adapted design.